abcrun/besom/README.md

 * on(event, fn) - add gesture event function

-   the parameter of the event function - `fn(currentGestureEventObject, startGestureEventObject)`
+   the parameter of the event callback function - `fn(currentGestureEventObject, startGestureEventObject, currentTransformableElement)`

-     * `currentGestureEventObject` and `startGestureEventObject` is the formatted event object
+     * `currentGestureEventObject` and `startGestureEventObject` is the formatted event object with caculated datas of the gestures
-     * `this` - refers to a transformable element.
+     * `currentTransformableElement` or `this` in the callback function `fn` - refers to the transformable element.
 More details see bellow

 * delegate(className, event, fn) - delegate the gesture of the child element which has the className `className`